Wednesday, July 9, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-There are about a ton of other scary moments that could’ve easily made our lists, as we know we skipped on a lot.
-So that being said, what would be your Top 3?
+As mentioned above, this topic is very broad and mostly depends on how you want to define heroism.
+That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.